 Another essentials recommendation of our reseller hosting business startup guide is the provision of excellent, 24/7 startup.

-Even some of the biggest web hosting companies do not have 24/7 sales coverage but technical support assistance must be 24/7.
+Even some of the biggest web hosting reseller companies do not have 24/7 sales coverage but support assistance must be 24/7.

 You can’t live in this business without 24/7 support.

-Since you are starting slowly with a reseller hosting plan and you don’t have a big budget for the start you should find a company and outsource technical support so that whenever any of your customers have questions there will be someone to answer that question in less than 30 minutes.
+Since you are starting slowly and you don’t have a big budget for the start you should find a company and outsource technical support so that whenever any of your customers have questions there will be someone to answer that question in less than 30 minutes.

 If you can’t answer in 30 minutes you are once again behind your competitors and you can’t compete with them for customers.